 Fuel cell vs battery electric vehicles – a comparison of alternative fuels

 It’s well documented by now that fossil fuel vehicles are a significant contributor to carbon emissions – one passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
 To save our planet, we have to explore alternatives, and make these alternatives the mainstream on roads in the next 20-30 years.
+This is why it becomes increasingly important to explore fuel cell vs battery electric vehicles.

 The main contenders as it stands are fuel cell vehicles and battery-operated electric vehicles – but how do they compare?